Estimated reading time: 16 minutes

-These are the two that we chose from Pinterest that we’d like to try for this holiday season.
+We chose these two from Pinterest that we’d like to try for this holiday season.

-Wish us luck and I hope get a chance to pick a few recipes that were posted to serve your guests over the holidays.
+Wish us luck, and I hope you can pick a few recipes posted to serve your guests over the holidays.

 Discussion: What other easy Christmas desserts do you make that you can freeze in advance?

-Below is a recap of the blog posts I’ve published over the past two weeks.
+Below is a recap of my blog posts over the past two weeks.

-If you haven’t subscribed to the blog make sure to add your email to my list so you get my weekly blog posts and access to my Free Budget Resources Library.
+If you haven’t subscribed to the blog, add your email to my list so you get my weekly blog posts and access to my Free Budget Resources Library.

 - How We Planned Our $1400 Debt-Free Winter Wedding

-- Review: Rakuten Canada Cash Back App – Right now if you sign up under my link and spend $40 they will give you back $40 as a welcome bonus.
+- Review: Rakuten Canada Cash Back App – If you sign up under my link and spend $30, they will give you back $30 as a welcome bonus.
 Go before you miss this awesome event.

 - Why Cremation Might Be Right For You – An in-depth article that everyone should read.